-OTEC has long been challenged by high capital costs in a world of cheap energy.
-Recently, however, higher electricity costs, increased concerns for global warming, and a political commitment to energy security have made initial OTEC commercialization economically attractive in tropical island communities where a high percentage of electricity production is oil based.
+Recently, higher electricity costs, increased concerns for global warming, and a political commitment to energy security have made initial OTEC commercialization economically attractive in tropical island communities where a high percentage of electricity production is oil based.
 Even within the US, this island market is very large; globally it is many times larger.
 As OTEC technology matures, it should become economically attractive in the southeast US.

 Makai has been pioneering OTEC research since working on the first net-power producing plant in 1979.
 Since that time, Makai has been a sub- or prime contractor for dozens of unique research and development contracts in OTEC.
-Most recently, Makai has been involved with Lockheed Martin and others pursuing the development of 100MW OTEC plants for island communities like Hawaii and Guam.
+Makai has worked with Lockheed Martin and others in the past pursuing the development of 100MW OTEC plants for island communities like Hawaii and Guam.

 Makai has developed internationally recognized expertise in OTEC in the areas of commercial and pilot plant designs, overall technical and economic modeling, heat exchanger design and testing, cold water pipe design and deployment, environmental effects (hydro- and bio-plume modeling), and the power cable to shore.